Effective from JULY 2019

 - Supports and advances the mission, vision and strategic plan of the school.

-- Supports student learning and achievement through cooperative effort and best practices.
+- Supports student learning and achievement through collaborative effort and research-based educational leadership, teaching, and learning.

-- Supports and promotes the implementation of the IB programs.
+- Supports and promotes the implementation of the IB programme.

 - Supports and advances international education.